Banksy art sold for four times its value. The money’s going to Ukraine.

 The donation “will make an enormous difference to the life of staff, children and their families in the weeks ahead,” Charlotte Stewart, managing director of the online art house, said in a statement.

 The idea for the auction started when an “incredibly generous client” contacted MyArtBroker, Stewart told The Washington Post.
-He offered to donate his unsigned print of “CND Soldiers,” so long as the money from the winning bid went to help children and families in Ukraine.
-With the help of a local contact, the art house quickly homed in on Ohmatdyt as a beneficiary.
+The client offered to donate his unsigned print of “CND Soldiers,” so long as the money from the winning bid went to help children and families in Ukraine.
+With the help of a local contact, the art house quickly chose Ohmatdyt as a beneficiary.

 Sunday’s sale price is about four times higher than the market value for an unsigned copy of the piece, Stewart said, adding that the donor is “thrilled with the result.”